Environmental Impact Assessments in Transportation Planning

 Carlos Monje Jr.: Formerly at the U.S. Department of Transportation, Monje has been instrumental in crafting policies around advanced transportation systems.
 His expertise lies in integrating next-gen tech with existing transportation infrastructures.

-Mary Cummings: As a director at Duke , Cummings' work dives deep into human interaction with autonomous .
+Mary Cummings: As a at Duke Robotics, Cummings’ work dives deep into human interaction with autonomous vehicles.
 She explores the potential and limitations of integrating AI in transport management.

-Bern Grush: Co-founder of Harmonize , Grush is an advocate for end-to-end shared mobility.
-He's at the forefront of developing scalable models for transport sharing systems, from cars to scooters.
+Bern Grush: Co-founder of Harmonize Mobility, Grush is an advocate for end-to-end shared mobility.
+He’s at the forefront of developing scalable models for transport sharing systems, cars to scooters.

-Jeff Ban: A professor at the University of Wisconsin-Madison, Ban's research covers transportation network modeling and -time prediction.
-His insights helping cities optimize traffic flow using advanced algorithms.
+Jeff Ban: A professor at the University of Wisconsin-Madison, Ban’s research covers transportation network modeling and traffic prediction.
+His insights are helping cities optimize traffic flow using advanced algorithms.

-Shelley Row: An expert on transportation decision-, Row combines neuroscience with transportation research to understand how people make transport-related decisions.
+Shelley Row: An expert on transportation decision-making, Row combines neuroscience with transportation research to understand how people make transport-related decisions.
 Her insights are crucial for designing more user-centric transport systems.

 Dr. Xuesong Zhou: A professor at the University of Utah, Dr. Zhou specializes in integrated transport systems modeling.
 He’s pioneering methods to make transport more efficient using next-gen tech solutions.

-Robin Chase: As the co-founder of Zipcar, Chase has firsthand in revolutionizing urban transport.
-She's a keen advocate for leveraging shared economy models to make urban transit more sustainable and efficient.
+Robin Chase: As the co-founder of Zipcar, Chase has firsthand experience in revolutionizing urban transport.
+She’s a keen advocate for leveraging shared models to make urban transit more and efficient.

-Dr. Chris Hendrickson: A professor at Carnegie Mellon University, Dr. Hendrickson's work centers around transport and logistics.
-With a focus on sustainability, he explores how advanced transportation management can reduce emissions and environmental impact.
+Dr. Chris Hendrickson: A professor at Carnegie Mellon Dr. Hendrickson’s work centers around transport and logistics.
+With a focus on sustainability, he explores how advanced transportation management can reduce emissions and impact.

 You are enjoying this content on Ian Khan's Blog.
 Ian Khan, AI Futurist and technology Expert, has been featured on CNN, Fox, BBC, Bloomberg, Forbes, Fast Company and many other global platforms.
 Ian is the author of the upcoming AI book "Quick Guide to Prompt Engineering," an explainer to how to get started with GenerativeAI Platforms, including ChatGPT and use them in your business.
 One of the most prominent Artificial Intelligence and emerging technology educators today, Ian, is on a mission of helping understand how to lead in the era of AI.
 Khan works with Top Tier organizations, associations, governments, think tanks and private and public sector entities to help with future leadership.
 Ian also created the Future Readiness Score, a KPI that is used to measure how future-ready your organization is.
 Subscribe to Ians Top Trends Newsletter Here